ExaChem/exachem/docs/user_guide/basic_options.rst

 :debug: A boolean used to turn on debugging mode. ``[default: false]``

-:output_file_prefix: A string indicating the prefix for the name of the output folder where the results of a run are stored.
+:file_prefix: A string indicating the prefix for the name of the workspace folder where the results of a run are stored.
+   It also forms the prefix for the files written to the workspace folder.
 The *default prefix* is the name of the input file without the *.json* extension.

 .. _Basis: